haydenwalker980/dtel/docs/VIP-Number.md

 Otherwise, you can manually donate to one of the three maintainers:

-* Austin (Bus): [https://austinhuang.me/donate](https://austinhuang.me/donate) (PayPal / Interac e-Transfer `austinhuang0131@gmail.com`) CAD preferred
+* Austin (Bus): [https://austinhuang.me/donate](https://austinhuang.me/donate) (PayPal / Interac e-Transfer `austinhuang0131@gmail.com`) - CAD preferred
-* Mitchell: [https://www.paypal.me/mdrademaker](https://www.paypal.me/mdrademaker) (PayPal `mdrademaker19@gmail.com`) EUR preferred
+* Mitchell: [https://www.paypal.me/mdrademaker](https://www.paypal.me/mdrademaker) (PayPal `mdrademaker19@gmail.com`) - EUR preferred
 * Rhys (Sun): PayPal `rhys0710@live.com`

+(TIP: If you donate to Austin via [**Github Sponsors**](https://github.com/sponsors/austinhuang0131) (the $3 tier specifically) your donation is doubled by Github for free.
+Two VIP months for the price of one!)
 Please include your username + discriminator in the comment field.
-If you failed or were unable to do so, a copy of the email receipt is required for redemption.
+If you do not, a copy of your email receipt is required for redemption.
 Note:

 * Must be purchased in increments of whole months.
 * PayPal fees, if applicable, are deducted from the donation.
 * Cryptocurrencies are accepted, see [here](https://austinhuang.me/donate) (bottom of page).
 USD value **at reception** will be considered.
-* Other payment methods (Robux, gift cards, etc.) other than card/PayPal are available at a case-by-case basis.
-Please call `*611`.
+* Other payment methods (Robux, gift cards, etc.) other than card/PayPal are available on a case-by-case basis.
+Please `>call *611`.
 * Credits are no longer sold.